 An inhumation was placed in a pit at the centre of the circle around 90 BC.
 Finds from this circle include 1.5 kg cremated bone and an antler pin.
 Other materials found were more cremated bone, unburnt bones belonging to humans, cattle, hare and duck; a grinding stone, a potsherd, some blue glass beads and some burnt grains, which were mainly barley.

-No. 26.
 Situated to the S. of 25, and near the road, (dolmen-circle).
 "This circle is nearly perfect, but wants the cromleac or kistvaen.
 The stones are large, and, as usual, placed quite close to each other.
 They are thirty eight in number, and the diameter of the circle is 50 feet" - Petrie.